GetPageSpeed/nginx-extras-docs/docs/modules/nchan.md

  - Fast, nonblocking [shared-memory local message storage](#memory-storage) and optional, slower, persistent storage with [Redis](#redis).
  - Horizontally scalable (using [Redis](#redis)).
  - Auto-failover and [high availability](#high-availability) with no single point of failure using [Redis Cluster](#redis-cluster).

-## Status and History

-The latest Nchan release is 1.3.7 (September 19, 2024) ([changelog](https://nchan.io/changelog)).

-The first iteration of Nchan was written in 2009-2010 as the [Nginx HTTP Push Module](https://pushmodule.slact.net), and was vastly refactored into its present state in 2014-2016.

-#### Upgrade from Nginx HTTP Push Module

-Although Nchan is backwards-compatible with all Push Module configuration directives, some of the more unusual and rarely used settings have been disabled and will be ignored (with a warning).
-See the [upgrade page](https://nchan.io/upgrade) for a detailed list of changes and improvements, as well as a full list of incompatibilities.

 ## Does it scale?